zbm-dev/zfsbootmenu/docs/guides/_include/pool-creation.rst

 .. note::

-   The option ``-o compatibility=openzfs-2.1-linux`` ensures that the pool is created only with feature flags supported by the current ZFSBootMenu binary release.
-If you plan on building a custom ZFSBootMenu image that you will keep synchronized with your host, the compatibility option may be omitted.
+  The option ``-o compatibility=openzfs-2.1-linux`` is a conservative choice.
+It can be omitted or otherwise adjusted to match your specific system needs.

-   Binary releases of ZFSBootMenu are generally built with the latest stable version of ZFS.
+  Binary releases of ZFSBootMenu are generally built with the latest stable release of ZFS.
 Future releases of ZFSBootMenu may therefore support newer feature sets.
-Check project release notes prior to updating or removing `compatibility` options and upgrading your system pool.
+Check project release notes prior to updating or removing ``compatibility`` options and upgrading your system pool.